melonproject-archive/melonjs/README.md

 yarn codegen
 ```

 You are now ready to start development.
-Check out the package.json scripts for useful commands for testing, test coverage, building and watch mode.
+Documentation is available [here](https://melonjs.melonprotocol.com/).
+There are also several helpful scripts in package.json for testing, test coverage, building and watch mode.

 ## Testing